Skip to main content

 1. Create your Preference Rules on our Travelgate website

-Creating or editing a rule is done through a simple 3-step form in the Preference App section of the Plugins page.
+Creating or editing a rule is done through a simple 3-step form within the Preference App.
 Each step defines how and when your rule will be applied.

 Step 1.
 Rule Name